semuconsulting/PyGPSClient/README.md

 - It is recommended to re-save the configuration settings after each PyGPSClient version update, or if you see the warning "Consider re-saving" on startup.
 - PyGPSClient will prompt you to stop all running input and output streams before loading a new configuration.

-#### <a name="transient">Transient pop-up dialog setting</a>
+#### <a name="transient">Toplevel ('pop-up') dialog setting</a>

+- The behaviour of Toplevel ('pop-up') dialogs will depend on the screen resolution.
+If the width or height of a Toplevel dialog exceeds the screen resolution, the dialog will be displayed in a scrollable, resizeable window.
+Otherwise, the dialog is displayed as a fixed, non-resizeable panel.
-- A boolean configuration setting `transient_dialog_b` governs whether pop-up (Toplevel) dialogs are 'transient' (i.e. always on top of main application dialog) or not.
-Changing this setting to `0` allows pop-up dialogs to be minimised independently of the main application window, but be mindful that some dialogs may end up hidden behind others e.g. "Open file/folder" dialogs. **If a file open button appears unresponsive, check that the "Open file/folder" panel isn't already open but obscured**.
+- A boolean configuration setting `transient_dialog_b` governs whether Toplevel dialogs are 'transient' (i.e. always on top of main application dialog) or not.
+Changing this setting to `0` allows Toplevel dialogs to be minimised independently of the main application window, but be mindful that some dialogs may end up hidden behind others e.g. "Open file/folder" dialogs. **If a file open button appears unresponsive, check that the "Open file/folder" panel isn't already open but obscured**.
 - If you're accessing the desktop via a VNC session (e.g. to a headless Raspberry Pi) it is recommended to keep the setting at the default `1`, as VNC may not recognise keystrokes on overlaid non-transient windows.

-#### <a name="lowres">Pop-up dialogs on low resolution screens</a>

-- PyGPSClient's main application and widgets are fully resizeable and will work at all screen resolutions.
-If preferred, you can hide the rightmost Settings panel while monitoring the various widgets on smaller screens.
-- The behaviour of pop-up (Toplevel) dialogs will depend on the screen resolution.
-If the width or height of a pop-up dialog exceeds the screen resolution, the dialog will be displayed in a scrollable, resizeable window.
-Otherwise, the dialog is displayed as a fixed, non-resizeable panel.
-- **NB** Some Linux platforms appear to require Toplevel dialog windows to be non-transient (`transient_dialog_b: 0`) for the window 'maximise' icon to work properly.

 #### <a name="updates">Checking for the latest version</a>